 We have seen that there is good reason to doubt the truth of both premises in the Argument from Disagreement.
-It is not true that there is only considerable disagreement about moral facts.
-And even if there were, it is not clear that this would show that relativism is true of morality.
-So the Argument from Disagreement does not show that moral relativism is true; the argument is not successful.
-But the fact that the argument is not successful does not show that moral relativism is false.
+It is not obviously true that there is more disagreement about moral facts than there is agreement.
+And even if there were, it is not clear that this would show that Relativism is true of morality.
+So the Argument from Disagreement does not show that Moral Relativism is true; the argument is not successful.
+But the fact that the argument is not successful does not show that Moral Relativism is false.
 The conclusion of a bad argument might still be true.
-All we have shown is that one set of reasons for believing in moral relativism are not good ones.
-It might be that there are other, much better reasons for thinking that moral relativism is true.
+All we have shown is that one set of reasons for believing in Moral Relativism are not good ones.
+It might be that there are other, much better reasons for thinking that Moral Relativism is true.
 And of course it might be true even if we cannot find any reasons to believe that it is true.
-Still, as a good critical thinker we ought not to believe that moral relativism is true unless we have good reasons to believe that it is true.
+Still, as a good critical thinker we ought not to believe that Moral Relativism is true unless we have good reasons to believe that it is true.
 The same is true, of course, for the realist or the nihilist; we all need to have good reasons for our beliefs.